Resonant Catalyst

 Every Fellow runs a multi-agent verification pipeline before responding.
 A dedicated safety agent reviews every output for accuracy, appropriateness, and alignment with professional standards, in real time, on every single message.
 For Fellows serving vulnerable populations like children and those in crisis, a 4-agent system adds extra layers of content safety, mandatory reporting awareness, and age-appropriate language filtering.

 Memory is opt-in, and it's controlled per Fellow.
 Every user sees a clear consent prompt the first time they meet each Fellow.
 You decide whether that Fellow remembers you across sessions.
-You can turn it off at any time — the Fellow will stop writing anything new to memory, but your existing data stays exactly where it is, under your control.
+You can turn it off at any time, and the Fellow will stop writing anything new to memory.
+Your existing data stays exactly where it is, under your control.
 Deletion is a separate, deliberate action: a dedicated Delete all my data control is the only path to removal, and only you can trigger it.

 Sharing is a separate, explicit choice.
 When memory is on, you also decide how it travels.
 You can keep every Fellow fully siloed, where nothing you say to one ever reaches another.
 Or you can name the specific pairs of Fellows that are allowed to share context with each other, so your grief Fellow knows what your writing Fellow already learned about you, without broadcasting that to every Fellow in the ecosystem.
 You pick the pairs.
 You can change them any time.
 Revoking a sharing pair stops future flow immediately.